How to Check for Air Leaks

-A home air pressure test sucks air into the house to reveal air leaks that increase your energy bills.
+A home air pressure test sucks outside air into the house to reveal air leaks that increase your energy bills.
 To inspect windows and other openings:

 - Close all dampers and vents.

 - Turn on all kitchen and bath exhaust fans.

 - Pass a burning incense stick along all openings — windows, doors, fireplaces, outlets — to pinpoint air rushing in from the outside.